 - What would a cybercriminal see if he gained access to my IS?

-- Are all IT system entry points identified and secured?
+- Are all IS entry points identified and secured?

 - Where would I be potentially affected by a cyber attack?